 FDs vs Liquid Funds: How To Choose The Right Investment

 Before going any further it is important to understand both these options.
-A fixed deposit is a sum of money that is invested for a particular tenor and offering a fixed rate of interest, thereby giving investors a fixed return that is not affected by the market.
+A FD is a sum of money that is invested for a particular tenor and offering a fixed rate of interest, thereby giving investors a fixed return that is not affected by the market.
 It is one of the most reliable and safe investments possible—whether you choose a bank FD or a company/corporate FD.

 Liquid funds are debt mutual funds that involve investing funds in government securities, corporate bonds and other debt or fixed income securities for a short-term.
 Usually this kind of investment carries a fixed maturity date and a fixed interest, which makes them safer than others.
 These funds provide interest that is a fraction higher as compared to FDs.
 They are incredibly short in term and quite low on risk.

 Both fixed deposits and liquid funds have their own features while they provide similar benefits; however it is important for you to consider certain factors before choosing one against the other.
 In a nutshell, while liquid funds offer greater short-term returns, fixed deposits offer immense value and growth to savings over a comparatively longer period of time.

 - Your objective of investment: Before going ahead with any decision, do consider the objective of your investment.
 There can be numerous objectives like retirement, purchasing a vehicle or an asset, planning for a family holiday and more.
 Retirement often requires long-term planning and the need for steady interest payments not dependant on markets whims and thus fixed deposits are best for this.
 However if your goal is to purchase an asset like a high-end laptop within a few months, you could opt for liquid funds.